Skip to content

 ML Benchmarks: SLAF vs State-of-the-Art Dataloaders

-SLAF provides state-of-the-art (SOTA) performance in data loading throughput for machine learning workflows, reaching 2x speedups relative to current standards, particularly for training transformer-based single-cell foundation models.
-What follows are comprehensive benchmarks comparing SLAF against state-of-the-art dataloaders including scDataset, AnnDataLoader, and AnnLoader.
+SLAF provides state-of-the-art (SOTA) performance in data loading throughput for machine learning workflows, reaching 2.6x speedups relative to current SOTA, particularly for training transformer-based single-cell foundation models.
+What follows are comprehensive benchmarks comparing SLAF against state-of-the-art dataloaders including scDataset, BioNeMo SCDL, AnnDataLoader, AnnLoader, and TileDB DataLoader.

 Motivation